CyberSyntax/org-story/README.md

-# org-story
+# Org-story

-org-story is an Emacs package that extracts narrative elements (such as characters, locations, and scenes) from an Org-mode file by detecting Org ID links.
+Org-story is an Emacs package that extracts narrative elements (such as characters, locations, and scenes) from an Org-mode file by detecting Org ID links.
 It then filters and cleans corresponding headings to build a single-paragraph “narrative plot” view—making it easier for writers to overview and navigate their story structure.

 ## Overview

 Many writers use Org-mode to structure their narrative projects.
-With org-story, you can:
+With Org-story, you can:

 • Extract narrative element references (via “id:” links) from the current Org buffer.
 • Cache these IDs so that extraction happens at most once per day (improving performance).